EvolutionaryNeuralCodingLab/Travelling-waves-or-sequentially-activated-discrete-modules/README.md

 Repository for analyzing simulated or recorded electrophisiological data.

 ## General description
-This code was used to analyze data for the paper Travelling-waves-or-sequentially-activated-discrete-modules by Orsher et. al, 2023.
+This code was used to analyze data for the paper Travelling-waves-or-sequentially-activated-discrete-modules by Orsher et al., 2023.

 There are two main section - **SimulationAnalysis** which analyzed simualted data created by BrainStorm, and **WaveAnalysis** which is used (mainly) to